tmaaz/srt-caption-distiller/README.md

 ## Future Features
 - a simple drag-and-drop widget-like interface would be nice
-- expanding the code to distill additional file formats
+- expanding the code to distill additional file formats, if there is a call for it
-  - .sbv (YouTube Captions) files, if there is a call for it
+  - .sbv (YouTube Captions) files
-  - .sub (MicroDVD subtitle) files, if there is a call for it
+  - .sub (MicroDVD subtitle) files
+- there are edge cases where the raw .srt file will randomly have two successive captions with timestamps that slightly overlap each other.
+Adding the ability to check for this issue on every single caption (and correct for it) will make the overall processing time longer, yet result in a more accurate end product.
+I'd like to flesh out the process, and see what effect it has on processing time.

 ## How To Install
 As a simple Python script file, there is no real "installation" necessary -- you just copy the file onto your computer.
 However, running the script ***does*** require that you have Python installed on your computer.